BABESIA SYMPTOMS DON’T ALWAYS LOOK THE SAME

 Babesia Symptoms vs Lyme Disease

-Babesia symptoms often overlap with Lyme disease because both are transmitted by ticks.
+Babesia symptoms often overlap with Lyme disease because both infections are transmitted by ticks.

-• Babesia symptoms: fever, chills, night sweats, anemia, fatigue, shortness of breath
+Babesia is more commonly associated with fever, night sweats, anemia, chills, and shortness of breath.

 Clinical Takeaway

-Babesia symptoms can vary widely—from mild fatigue to severe, life-threatening illness.
+Babesia symptoms can vary dramatically from patient to patient, ranging from mild fatigue to severe systemic illness.

 Dr. Daniel Cameron, MD, MPH